rileydakota/aws-s3-threat-data-aggregator/README.md

 #  AWS S3 Threat Data Aggregator

 Lots of good free Threat Intelligence data out there (credit to [awesome-threat-intelligence](https://github.com/hslatman/awesome-threat-intelligence) for allowing me to find them).
 Getting all of these in a single place and kept up to date can be a bit toilsome.
-I wrote this as I needed a solution for making these accessible to our SIEM without fear of throttling/inavailability, as well as an excuse to exercise my typescript & CDK skills.
+I wrote this as I needed a solution for making these accessible to a SIEM without fear of throttling/inavailability, as well as an excuse to exercise my typescript & CDK skills.

 TLDR: You need to wrangle a bunch of threat data from various web urls into a central location for your Security Automation or SIEM - this is what you want!